ahmetgunes58/coumarin-logP-QSPR/README.md

-> **Reproducibility note:** The exact repository version corresponding to the JMGM manuscript submission is archived as the GitHub release **submission-jmgm-v1**.
+> **Reproducibility note:** The exact repository version corresponding to the manuscript submission is archived as the GitHub release **submission-v1**.

 # Coumarin Lipophilicity QSPR — Reproducible Modelling Workflow